-University operating funds shall be invested in instruments as set forth in the Investment of Public Funds Act, Chapter 45 (§ 2.2-4500 et seq.).
+University E&G Funds shall be invested in instruments as set forth in the Investment of Public Funds Act, Chapter 45 (§ 2.2-4500 et seq.).
 The university maintains a set of guidelines and procedures to comply with the Investment of Public Funds Act.
 These guidelines and procedures are consistent with the university's general practices in prior years and are described in detail in Appendix A to this policy.
+The terms and conditions of the contracts with the investment managers will specify the investment style and allowable investments, objectives, risk tolerance, portfolio diversification, applicable performance benchmarks, etc. for these managers.

-Operating funds consist of the university's generated cash flow to be used to meet its day-today financial obligations.
+E&G funds consist of the university's generated cash flow to be used to meet its day-to-day financial obligations.
 Except for cash in certain legally restricted and special accounts, the university will consolidate cash and reserve balances to optimize university-wide liquidity management and to increase efficiencies of investment pricing, custody/trust, and administration.
-These funds include unrestricted current funds (e.g., income funds, designated funds, and auxiliary enterprise funds), restricted current funds, loan funds, plant funds, endowment funds, and agency funds.